 I'm pretty damn stoked to get this down on paper finally.
 I have shared this to so many people over the years verbally or showed them.
 Every time, I repeat every time this works!
 You will have to play with it to figure your starting weights.
 You will have to give this 3-4 weeks to really figure out your body, how it responds and what type of weight increments that work for your body type.

 Please, please be faithful.
 Put your time in the gym and just do this like you have to eat breakfast every morning.
 I promise you won't be disappointed.
 Make sure you absolutely keep track of your sets, reps and weight you did each day and each week.
 By week three you can look back at what you started and just smile.
 You will start to see your bench press increases and then you just get even more stoked!

-Hit me up with any questions you might have and I’ll gladly answer what I can.
+Hit me up with any questions you might have and I'll gladly answer what I can.
 There is a bench press program that is a really great program to follow if you really want to focus on bench a lot of weight or hit a new personal goal.
 You can check it out here to ready more about increasing your bench press.
 So, if you are wanting to increase mass to get bigger or increase your bench press then I would highly recommend looking into this program that was created by a professional in the field.
 You will get a detailed workout guide and log to get you started at the weight that works for you personally.
 Here is the break down.

 Below is bench press chart that will help you estimate you 1 rep max.
 If you are not sure what your 1 rep max is, I would get a good warm up in and then do a weight that you can barely do 5 times or right to failure so you can then use the chart to figure out your 1 rep max in the chart below to find the proper weight.
 Coming soon.
 It was so large that I could not fit it on the page.
 8/8/2019.